-1. Continued development of trails and recreational corridors within the Oak Creek watershed to provide an interconnected trail system within the watershed that provides access to the streams of the watershed and to local, County, and regional trail systems within adjacent watersheds.
+- 1. Continue development of trails and recreational corridors within the Oak Creek watershed to provide an interconnected trail system within the watershed that provides access to the streams of the watershed and to local, County, and regional trail systems within adjacent watersheds - 2.
+Improve fishing access along the mainstem of Oak Creek

-- 2. Improve fishing access along the mainstem of Oak Creek. - 3.
-Provision of Provide educational signage along trails within the watershed.
+3. Provide educational signage along trails within the watershed

-Co-benefits from Addressing Recreational Use and Access Management Objectives
+Co-Benefits from Addressing Recreational Use and Access Management Objectives

 Achieving individual recreational use and access management objectives would provide additional benefits beyond the problems the objectives are intended to address.
-These co-benefits fall into three broad classes: co-benefits that address other issues within the recreational use and access focus area of this plan, co-benefits that address issues within other focus areas of this plan, and co-benefits that address other desirable goalsoutcomes that are not encompassed in the immediate goals of this plan.
+These co-benefits fall into three broad classes: co-benefits that address other issues within the recreational use and access focus area of this plan, cobenefits that address issues within other focus areas of this plan, and co-benefits that address other desirable outcomes that are not encompassed in the immediate goals of this plan.